 Another essential factor you should consider before mediation is if there is a power imbalance in your relationship.
 Some individuals view mediation as a way of manipulating their ex into accepting an unreasonable and unfair settlement by appearing cooperative.

 A New Haven divorce mediation lawyer will look at the underlying dynamics of the relationship when they first meet a couple.
 It includes looking for any signs of domestic violence and other kinds of abuse that may impede the ability to reach a fair agreement.
 Moreover, if one party has untreated or undiagnosed mental health issues, mediation may not be your best choice.

 Are You Looking For Legal Help?
 Contact CT Mediation Center Today!

-At CT Mediation Center, all our attorneys are dedicated to couples ending their marriage with integrity, honesty, and reason.
+At CT Mediation Center, all our attorneys are dedicated to couples ending their marriages with integrity, honesty, and reason.
 Our attorneys help divorce couples reach construction divorce settlements by avoiding litigation’s financial and emotional toll.
 With our help, you can skip out on litigation’s financial and emotional toll.
-If you want to find out more about mediation or would like to book an appointment, you can always reach out to our New Haven mediation lawyer whenever you seem fit.
+If you want to find out more about mediation or would like to book an appointment, you can always reach out to our New Haven mediation lawyer whenever you see fit.